chanyadeshani/Group8/README.md

 >Feature engineering

+The Titanic dataset picked by Team 8: https://www.kaggle.com/c/titanic/data

-Variables in the Titanic Dataset:
+Description of variables in the Titanic Dataset:

 Pclass: Passenger classes based on fares paid and a possible refelction of their economic standings 1st = Upper